Dzmitry-Basiachenka/dist-foreign-aliakh/README.md

+12.1.24
+-
+* B-62519 Tech Debt: FDA: rename minimum threshold filter on Exclude by Payee windows for FAS and AACL product families

 12.1.23
 -
 * B-58784 FDA: Send SAL scenarios to LM: rename Send to LM window to Choose Scenarios to Send to LM